Mendudu/Mendudu/README.md

 startServer(port)
 - port: Port number to bind the server to (e.g., 8080).
 - Initializes the server and begins accepting client connections.

+### Release notes

+#### Release Note for Mendudu 0.1-1
+We are excited to announce the first release of Mendudu, version 0.1-1, a simple and lightweight web framework for Lua.
+This initial release includes the following features:

+Features:
+- Integrated Event Loop: Seamlessly handles asynchronous tasks, inspired by Node.js.
+- Routing: Easily define routes for various HTTP methods (GET, POST, PUT, PATCH, DELETE).
+- Middleware Support: Add middleware functions to process requests before they reach the route handler.
+- Content-Type Support: Return different content types (e.g., JSON, text) to meet diverse client needs.
+- Simple Logging: Basic logging for incoming requests using middleware